sundarsau/lara_form/README.md

    DB_CONNECTION=mysql DB_HOST=127.0.0.1 DB_PORT=3306 DB_DATABASE=lara_form DB_USERNAME=root DB_PASSWORD=

-5.Run composer install from project root
+5. Run composer install from project root

-6.Run php artisan key:generate
+6. Run php artisan key:generate

-7.Run php artisan migrate.
+7. Run php artisan migrate.
 This will create Laravel default tables and also will create a custom table named categories.

 8. Run php artisan serve

-8. In Browser run localhost:8000/category
+9. In Browser run localhost:8000/category

 License
 This is an MIT license, you can modify the code according to your requirements